MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

 weight: 2
 notice: For legal reasons some details of work completed cannot be shown.
 Images are representational or blurred.
 preview_intro: This is a test description that needs to be updated and added to all case studies.
 Perhaps even added to the articles.
+preview_responsibilities:
+  - conduct web audit
+  - test applications
+  - responsibility 3
+  - create issues
+  - remediate issues
+  - responsibility 6
+preview_problem: The North Carolina Department of Transportation (NCDOT) had a website redesign in 2018.
+This design established a new set of SharePoint templates and a new design system, but lacked meeting accessibility compliance.
 date: 2018-08-04T00:33:20.559Z
 newdate: 2019-03-09T00:33:20.599Z
 client: NC Department of Motor Vehicles